ericahicks/java-vettec-20231113/README.md

 ```
 git pull --all
 ```
-### STEP 2: Make sure you have the starter code locally
+### STEP 2: Make sure you now have the starter code branch
 ```
 git branch -a
 ```